bcgov/digital-trust-toolkit/agents/bc-gov-traction-agent.md

 1. The standard language for this governing framework is American English.

 ## Governing Authority
-**Mines Digital Trust team** is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
-> Example: [The British Columbia Government OCIO](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/central-government-agencies/office-of-the-chief-information-officer) is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
+[The British Columbia Government OCIO](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/central-government-agencies/office-of-the-chief-information-officer) is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
 The contact for petitioners and relying parties of this GF is
 * Name ___________
 * Title ____________